GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Telomere_analysis/Single_cell_analysis/README.md

 ```

 ## Required Input
 This section explains the input data and it’s structure to run the three main scripts.
-To follow the explanations in the **Required Input** section, you can clone this repository and change your current working directory.
+To follow the explanations in the **Required Input** section, you can clone the  [Projects/Telomere_analysis/Single_cell_analysis](Projects/Telomere_analysis/Single_cell_analysis) directory from the [Groningen-Microbiome repository](https://github.com/GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome) and change your current working directory.

 ```
 git clone \